-Another thing you need to consider is what you will be doing at the different destinations.
+Another thing you need to consider is what you will be doing at different destinations.
 Options include taking a shore excursion organised by the cruise company or “going solo”.
 If you choose the first one, then you literally have nothing else to do but to pack.
-Now, if you choose the second, you need to take into account a few more things, discussed them one by one.
+Now, if you choose the second, you need to take into account a few more things, which are discussed below one by one.
 The answers to the following questions may also indicate if you prefer an organised excursion instead.

 How much time will you have at each destination?

 If you have the whole day (and by that, I mean at least 6 hours), then you have plenty of time to enjoy the city centre, go to a couple of museums, have a proper lunch and walk past the main sights.
-If you have a half day, then think about what you like doing more, i.e. do you want to pass your time in a museum or explore the city?
+If you have a half-day, then think about what you like doing more, i.e. do you want to pass your time in a museum or explore the city?
 The choice is yours.
-If you decide the second, then I suggest to plan a self-guided tour (if you don’t want the option of going to an organised tour) or take a Hop-on Hop-off bus (if there is one).
+If you decide the second, then I suggest to plan a self-guided tour (if you don’t want the option of going on an organised tour) or take a Hop-on Hop-off bus (if there is one).
 Those buses, are good if you are short on time (this is what we did when we were in Barcelona and had only a morning to spend there).
 Read my reasons (and their pros and cons) here.

 How far is the port from the city?

 This is an important factor, especially if it is not a walking distance.
 An example is the Civitavecchia port an hour away from Rome.
-Then you have the following options: take a taxi (not recommend unless you don’t mind paying a lot) or use public transport (if convenient).
-The only problem with public transport is that you may not want to waste time to get tickets, wait for a late train/bus, do all those intermediate stops etc. So, before deciding, check if anything is offered from the cruise, like a direct shuttle bus.
+Then you have the following options: take a taxi (not recommended unless you don’t mind paying a lot) or use public transport (if convenient).
+The only problem with public transport is that you may not want to waste time to get tickets, wait for a late train/bus, do all those intermediate stops etc. So, before deciding, check if anything is offered from the cruise, as a direct shuttle bus.
 It most probably won’t be as cheap as public transport, but it will be cheaper than a taxi (if you are not a lot of people in your group).

 Another way of getting to the city centre is by ferry.
 Usually, services will be advertised, or you will be advised accordingly.
 Remember to check when is the last service to take you back.